 IT at the Distributed Edge of your Network

-Your enterprise is an ever-evolving mix of application workloads that are required to support operations across dispersed locations that may number in the tens, hundreds or thousands.
-If you are like most, you are responsible for maintaining legacy applications (Windows/Linux and VMs), as well as the current and/or future need to support new, modern application architectures (such as containers / cloud native apps / IoT / Analytics).
+Your enterprise is an ever-evolving mix of application workloads that are required to support operations across dispersed locations that may number in the tens, hundreds, or thousands.
+If you are like most, you are responsible for maintaining legacy applications (Windows/Linux and VMs), as well as the current and/or future need to support new, modern application architectures (such as containers/cloud-native apps/IoT/analytics).
 These applications need to be distributed to the edge of your business, close to where data is generated, analyzed, and used for real-time decisions and actions.
 Many of these applications generate enormous volumes of data and require state-of-the-art compute processing resources capable of maintaining low-latency, autonomous operation that is not dependent on remote network connectivity.

 Cost is a primary factor.
-In this multi-site, distributed edge computing environment – even minor differences in CapEx and OpEx costs per location will multiply and massively increase total cost of ownership.
-Further - it’s important to look beyond initial hardware, software acquisition costs and initial deployment to consider the cost of ongoing operational support for these dispersed locations (monitoring, remote troubleshooting and especially the need for on-site visits) as well as the impact of application downtime and recovery objectives given that things inevitably fail at the worst times, and in the worst locations.
+In this multi-site, distributed edge computing infrastructure – even minor differences in CapEx and OpEx costs per location will multiply and massively increase the total cost of ownership.
+Further - it’s important to look beyond initial hardware, software acquisition costs, and initial deployment to consider the cost of ongoing operational support for these dispersed locations (monitoring, remote troubleshooting and especially the need for on-site visits) as well as the impact of application downtime and recovery objectives given that things inevitably fail at the worst times, and in the worst locations.

 Unless this is a brand new set of applications, you probably have a single server (maybe a glorified desktop machine), perhaps two servers, or even more already deployed in each location.
 And you found a place to put them, power them, cool them, and secure them (physically and logically) for better or worse.
-You’ve cobbled together ways to monitor, update (often too late), and repair them - or pay third parties large service fees to perform some or all of those functions with “acceptable” SLAs and accepting the risk of inevitable downtime until properly trained help (and likely replacement parts) can arrive at the remote site.
+You’ve cobbled together ways to monitor, update (often too late), and repair them - or pay third parties large service fees to perform some or all of those functions with “acceptable” SLAs and accept the risk of inevitable downtime until properly trained help (and likely replacement parts) can arrive at the remote site.